Otávio (footballer, born 1994)

-Otávio Henrique Passos Santos (born 4 May 1994), simply known as Otávio, is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Atlético Mineiro.
+Otávio Henrique Passos Santos (born 4 May 1994), simply known as Otávio, is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Fluminense.

-Club career
+Career

 Atlético Paranaense

 Born in Maceió, Alagoas, Otávio joined Atlético Paranaense's youth setup in 2009, aged 14, after starting it out at CRB.
 He was promoted to the main squad in 2014, and appeared in all matches of the year's Campeonato Paranaense.

 Otávio made his Série A debut on 20 April 2014, coming on as a late substitute in a 1–0 home win against Grêmio.
 He scored his first goal in the category on 12 June 2016, netting the equalizer in a 2–1 away win against São Paulo.

 Bordeaux

 On 8 August 2017, Otávio signed for Ligue 1 side Bordeaux from Athletico Paranaense for a €5.2 million transfer fee.
 He was given the number 5 shirt by the club.
 He played a total of 29 matches in his first season.